WELCOME TO THE HAE JOURNAL - STORIES AND INSIGHTS FROM THE ALPS

 BEANIES AND HEADBANDS MADE FROM THE WOOL OF THE VALAIS BLACKNOSE SHEEP

-Our path to our own yarn production – an adventure between tradition and modernity
+Our path to our own yarn production – An adventure between tradition and modernity

 The challenge of transforming wool into affordable products